-Unmasked Protesters Push Past Police Into Idaho Lawmaker's Session
+Unmasked Protesters Push Past Police Into Idaho Lawmakers' Session

 "I think we're better than that.
 I think that Idahoans expect more out of their citizens."

-Protesters later made their way into committee rooms, defacing paper signs meant to leave one empty seat between those in the audience, and laughed at one Democratic state lawmaker who refused to participate in the hearing due to a lack of social distancing.
+Protesters later made their way into committee rooms, defaced paper signs meant to leave one empty seat between those in the audience and laughed at one Democratic state lawmaker who refused to participate in the hearing because of the lack of social distancing.

-The group of protesters included supporters of a far-right militia and anti-vaccine advocates who were at the Idaho capitol to demand an end to the current state of emergency and blast a proposal that would limit civil liability for businesses, schools and governments.
+The group of protesters included supporters of a far-right militia and anti-vaccine advocates who were at the Idaho Capitol to demand an end to the current state of emergency and blast a proposal that would limit civil liability for businesses, schools and governments.

 The bill would also open up those entities to litigation if they don't follow laws and ordinances, including mask mandates issued by public health districts.